• Skip to primary navigation

 Escabeche is a dish that is typically made from fish that is marinated and cooked in vinegar and vegetables.
 In the Philippines, it refers specifically to sweet and sour fish, where the fish is first fried and then soaked or marinated in sweet and sour sauce.

-The vegetables and spices in this recipe are what the fish version uses – carrots, onion, garlic, ginger, and bell pepper.
-The sauce is what makes it very unique in taste and such an appetizing addition to your Filipino vegan collection of recipes.
+The vegetables and spices in this recipe are the same as the fish version: carrots, onion, garlic, ginger, and bell pepper.
+The pour sauce is what makes it very unique in taste.
+It's such an appetizing addition to your Filipino vegan collection of recipes.

 • coconut oil